-Rocky Talkie Review: The Best Two-Way Radio for 14ers
+Rocky Talkie Review: Great Radios for the 14ers

 Most Search and Rescue missions in the mountains begin this way: “Our group decided to split up.”
 When you leave your partners behind on a fourteener it leaves you in much greater risk than if you were with your group.
 The Rocky Talkie is a new two-way radio designed specifically for situations like this.
 They keep your party in close communication, even if separated, to minimize your risk and help you respond better to accidents.
-I recently tested out a pair and want to share my experience in this Rocky Talkie Review.
+I recently tested out a pair of Rocky Talkies and want to share my experience in this review.
 Let’s get started.

 PS: Keep reading to get my 10% off discount code at the end of my Rocky Talkie Review!

 What is the Rocky Talkie?

 The Rocky Talkie is a two-way radio (commonly known as a walkie-talkie) that allows you to communicate quickly and easily with others in your group.
 While most models you find at REI or Walmart are easy to break and have a very limited range, Bryce Jones and Alex Page decided to build something better for the mountains.
 The Rocky Talkie is their brainchild: easy for anyone to use, but tough enough to last a lifetime in the mountains.